 State machines remember how many bits, in total, have been shifted out of the OSR via OUT instructions, and into the ISR via IN instructions.
-This information is tracked at all times by a pair of hardware counters, capable of holding values from 0 to 32 inclusive (the width of a shift register).
-The state machine can be configured to perform certain actions when the IN or OUT count reaches a configurable threshold:
+This information is tracked at all times by a pair of hardware counters - the output shift counter and the input shift counter - each capable of holding values from 0 to 32 inclusive.
+With each shift operation, the relevant counter is incremented by the shift count, up to the maximum value of 32 (equal to the width of the shift register).
+The state machine can be configured to perform certain actions when a counter reaches a configurable threshold: